FlyingRhenquest/ImguiWidgets/README.md

 the control and having it default to off just because I frequently find myself accidentally putting text in random windows.

-At the moment there isn't really a way to save data, but at the moment there are only a few node windows hard coded into the main.cpp demo anyway.

 Once I do have data saving, the factories I build for it will look for GraphNodes specifically.
 So if you want to be able to find your graphs, you should always have a graph node connected